habeneyasu/bati-bank-credit-scoring-mlops/FINAL_REPORT.md

 "How do we assess credit risk," the project manager asked, "when we have no historical default data?
 No payment records.
 No credit history.
 Just... transactions."

-This question would define the next several weeks of work.
+This question would define our entire project.
 This is the story of how we built a production-ready credit scoring model from scratch, using only behavioral transaction data, and deployed it with a complete MLOps pipeline.

 ---

-## Chapter 1: Understanding the Problem (Week 1)
+## Chapter 1: Understanding the Problem

 ### The Regulatory Landscape